vanjoe/ORCA/systems/ice40ultraplus-bigimem/README.md

 The boot memory is a ROM that is preconfigured in the bitstream,it is responsible with initializing the larger imem and dmem rams.
-The Boot ROM is not readable or writable by any other port other than the instruction port.The Orca Data port can talk to all of the other slaves.
+The Boot ROM is not readable or writable by any other port other than the instruction port.The ORCA Data port can talk to all of the other slaves.

 ## Building the system